whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     ```

 1. The installation program will detect that there is a previous installation and will run the upgrade process.
-1. When the upgrade is complete, connect to the manager for lustre service using a web browser and verify that the upgraded version has been installed and is running.
-IML Agents running version EE 3.1 will still be able to communicate with the new version of the manager service.
-If the IML manager browser window was left open during the upgrade process, the window must be reloade with ahard refresh (hold the control key (Windows/Linux) or shift key (Mac) and hit the reload button.
-Alternatively, clode the window or tab and open a fresh instance.
+1. When the upgrade is complete, connect to the Intel® Manager for Lustre\* service using a web browser and verify that the upgraded version has been installed and is running.
+Intel® Manager for Lustre\* Agents running version EE 3.1 will still be able to communicate with the new version of the manager service.
+If the Intel® Manager for Lustre\* manager browser window was left open during the upgrade process, the window must be reloaded with a hard refresh: hold the control key (Windows/Linux) or shift key (Mac) and hit the reload button.
+Alternatively, close the window or tab and open a fresh copy of the page.

 ### Create Local Repositories for the Lustre Packages

-The Intel® Manager for Lustre distribution does not include Lustre software packages.
+The Intel® Manager for Lustre\* distribution does not include Lustre software packages.
 These need to be acquired separately from the Lustre project's download server.
 The following instructions will establish the manager node as a YUM repository host for the Lustre packages.
-The Intel® Manager for Lustre server is automatically configured as a web server, so it is a convenient location for the repository mirrors.
+The Intel® Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.

 1. Create a temporary YUM repository definition.
 This will be used to assist with the initial acquisition of Lustre and related packages.